Program Status: FY2015 Application window closed on February 17, 2015

 - Leasing expenses will only be covered through the advance of funds period included in the award documents

-- Borrowers must have legal authority to provide, construct, operate and maintain the proposed facilities or services
+- Grantees must have legal authority to provide, construct, operate and maintain the proposed facilities or services

 - Partnerships with other federal, state, local, private and non-profit entities are encouraged